-verify-full Uses secure communication and verifies the server's identity against the root certificate.
-In addition, checks that the server hostname matches the name stored in the certificate.

---db-sslcert

-Specifies the location of the SSL certificate used by the server to connect to the database. [\$STORK_DATABASE_SSLCERT]

---db-sslkey

-Specifies the location of the SSL key used by the server to connect to the database. [\$STORK_DATABASE_SSLKEY]

---db-sslrootcert

-Specifies the location of the root certificate file used to verify the database server's certificate. [\$STORK_DATABASE_SSLROOTCERT]

---db-trace-queries=

-Enables tracing of SQL queries.
-Possible values are run - only runtime, without migrations, all - both migrations and runtime, or none - disable the query logging. [\$STORK_DATABASE_TRACE]

---rest-cleanup-timeout

-Specifies the period to wait, in seconds, before killing idle connections.
-The default is 10.

---rest-graceful-timeout

-Specifies the period to wait, in seconds, before shutting down the server.
-The default is 15.

---rest-max-header-size

-Specifies the maximum number of bytes the server reads when parsing the request header's keys and values, including the request line.
+- verify-full Uses secure communication and verifies the server's identity against the root certificate.
+In addition, checks that the server hostname matches the name stored in the certificate. - --db-sslcert Specifies the location of the SSL certificate used by the server to connect to the database. [\$STORK_DATABASE_SSLCERT] - --db-sslkey Specifies the location of the SSL key used by the server to connect to the database. [\$STORK_DATABASE_SSLKEY] - --db-sslrootcert Specifies the location of the root certificate file used to verify the database server's certificate. [\$STORK_DATABASE_SSLROOTCERT] - --db-trace-queries= Enables tracing of SQL queries.
+Possible values are run only runtime, without migrations, or all both migrations and runtime. [\$STORK_DATABASE_TRACE] - --rest-cleanup-timeout Specifies the period to wait, in seconds, before killing idle connections.
+The default is 10. - --rest-graceful-timeout Specifies the period to wait, in seconds, before shutting down the server.
+The default is 15. - --rest-max-header-size Specifies the maximum number of bytes the server reads when parsing the request header's keys and values, including the request line.
 It does not limit the size of the request body.
-The default is 1024 (1MB).

---rest-host

-Specifies the IP address to listen on for connections over the RESTful API. [\$STORK_REST_HOST]

---rest-port

-Specifies the port to listen on for connections over the RESTful API.
-The default is 8080. [\$STORK_REST_PORT]
+The default is 1024 (1MB). - --rest-host Specifies the IP address to listen on for connections over the RESTful API. [\$STORK_REST_HOST] - --rest-port Specifies the port to listen on for connections over the RESTful API.
+The default is 8080. [\$STORK_REST_PORT] - --rest-listen-limit Specifies the maximum number of outstanding requests. - --rest-keep-alive Specifies the TCP keep-alive timeout, in minutes, on accepted connections.

---rest-listen-limit

-Specifies the maximum number of outstanding requests.

---rest-keep-alive

-Specifies the TCP keep-alive timeout, in minutes, on accepted connections.
 After this period, the server prunes dead TCP connections (e.g. when a laptop is closed mid-download).
-The default is 3.

---rest-read-timeout

-Specifies the maximum duration, in seconds, before timing out a read of the request.
-The default is 30.

---rest-write-timeout

-Specifies the maximum duration, in seconds, before timing out a write of the response.
-The default is 60.
+The default is 3. - --rest-read-timeout Specifies the maximum duration, in seconds, before timing out a read of the request.
+The default is 30. - --rest-write-timeout Specifies the maximum duration, in seconds, before timing out a write of the response.
+The default is 60. - --rest-tls-certificate Specifies the certificate to use for secure connections. [\$STORK_REST_TLS_CERTIFICATE] - --rest-tls-key Specifies the private key to use for secure connections. [\$STORK_REST_TLS_PRIVATE_KEY] - --rest-tls-ca Specifies the Certificate Authority file to be used with a mutual TLS authority. [\$STORK_REST_TLS_CA_CERTIFICATE] - --rest-static-files-dir Specifies the directory with static files for the UI. [\$STORK_REST_STATIC_FILES_DIR]

---rest-tls-certificate

-Specifies the certificate to use for secure connections. [\$STORK_REST_TLS_CERTIFICATE]

---rest-tls-key

-Specifies the private key to use for secure connections. [\$STORK_REST_TLS_PRIVATE_KEY]

---rest-tls-ca

-Specifies the Certificate Authority file to be used with a mutual TLS authority. [\$STORK_REST_TLS_CA_CERTIFICATE]

---rest-static-files-dir

-Specifies the directory with static files for the UI. [\$STORK_REST_STATIC_FILES_DIR]

---rest-base-url

-The base URL of the UI.
-Specify this flag if the UI is served from a subdirectory (not the root URL).
-It must start and end with a slash.
-Example: https://www.example.com/admin/stork/ would need to have '/admin/stork/' as the base url.
-The default is /. [\$STORK_REST_BASE_URL]